Ask Deborah: What Does “Feminist Leadership” Look Like?September 1, 2015

 Practicing truly inclusive leadership is a critical goal for any organization—and it’s accessible and beneficial to both women and men.
 The best leaders understand that every employee has unique skills, talents, and interests, as well as different roles to play at work and in life.
 I believe that leaders who recognize that all women and all men deserve equal opportunities to pursue fulfilling careers and lives, and who enact the EACH behaviors to help others live up to their potential and drive meaningful change, will find the most success.

 It’s easy to learn how to cultivate these behaviors.
 Earlier this year over 40,000 learners from 200 countries around the world, 60% of them men, enrolled in Catalyst’s first-ever open online course on inclusive leadership.
 Due to overwhelming demand, we enrolled nearly 18,000 additional learners, 58% of them men, when we offered the course a second time.
-Come October, we’ll be launching our next course on inclusive leadership and work-life effectiveness—and I’m pleased to announce that you can register for the October course today.
+Come October, we’ll be launching our next course on inclusive leadership and work-life effectiveness.

 Whether you call it inclusive leadership, feminist leadership, or just plain smart leadership, today’s organizations need more of it—and Catalyst is here to provide advice, resources, and support.